-The Alberta government is not considering tenure reallocation processes in the province because all of the annual allowable cut has been allocated (with possibly some exceptions in relation to hardwoods), and so new commitments to First Nations would require reneging on previous commitments to other players.
-The TLE process in Alberta is seen as a more likely means to achieve greater First Nations involvement in the forest sector.
+The Alberta government is not considering tenure reallocation processes in the province because all of the annual allowable cut has been allocated (with possibly some exceptions in relation to hardwoods), and as it explains, new commitments to First Nations would require reneging on previous commitments to other players.
+The government sees the TLE process in Alberta is seen as a more likely means to achieve greater First Nations involvement in the forest sector, including by prompting forest companies to pursue partnerships.